 The fame of this statue is due to its beauty and the fact that it seems almost real.
 The delicate veil that covers the face of Christ is so realistic that it seems impossible that it is made of marble.

-An option worth considering is the guided tour of Naples old city, including the San Severo Chapel and the famous statue of the Veiled Christ.
+An option worth considering is a guided tour of Naples old town, including the San Severo Chapel and the famous statue of the Veiled Christ.

 10 – Spaccanapoli

-This long road that seems to cut the city in half is none other than the ancient lower decuman traced in Roman times on the ancient Greek urban layout.
+This long road that seems to cut the city in half is the ancient lower decuman, which was traced in Roman times on the ancient Greek urban layout.

 Today Spaccanapoli is one of Naples’s main areas and corresponds to Benedetto Croce and via Forcella.